pledgeandgrow/damad-site/src/docs/launch-readiness.md

-# DAMAD Ascenseurs - Launch Readiness Assessment
+# DMD Ascenseur - Launch Readiness Assessment

 ## Executive Summary

 **Overall Assessment: READY FOR LAUNCH** ✅

-The DAMAD Ascenseurs website is ready for production deployment with some minor considerations noted below.
+The DMD Ascenseur website is ready for production deployment with some minor considerations noted below.
 The core functionality is well-implemented, the site is responsive, and the deployment configuration is properly set up.

 ## Core Functionality Assessment